bakamotokatas/WRF-Install-Script/README.md

 # WRF-Install-Script

 WRF Install script will install the WRF with the needed libraries(netcdf4, hdf5, mpich, zlib, libpng, jasper).
 You can choose the version that you wanted to install.
-These Scripts is written for Debian and ubuntu based linux operating systems.
+This Script is written for Debian and Ubuntu based Linux operating systems.

 To run the scripts, you should run the command below.

-For WRF4.2.1 with ARW option(default)
+For WRF4.2.2 with ARW option(default)

 ```
-bash WRF4.2.1_Install.bash
+bash WRF4.2.2_Install.bash
 ```
 or
 ```
-bash WRF4.2.1_Install.bash -arw
+bash WRF4.2.2_Install.bash -arw
 ```

-For WRF4.2.1 with Chem option
+For WRF4.2.2 with Chem option
 ```
-bash WRF4.2.1_Install.bash -chem
+bash WRF4.2.2_Install.bash -chem
 ```
-For WRF4.2.1 with NMM option
+For WRF4.2.2 with NMM option
 ```
-bash WRF4.2.1_Install.bash -nmm
+bash WRF4.2.2_Install.bash -nmm
 ```